Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Introduction

 Imagery of clouds, such as ground-based sky images or satellite images (visible and infrared), are useful data sources to learn changes in clouds that affect solar generation \cite{Ajith2021DeepData, Si2021PhotovoltaicPosition}.
-Many regions of the earth are now regularly imaged by geostationary satellites (such as for example Himawari-8 for Japan and Australia), and this kind of data is becoming a promising source to monitor changes in clouds for behind-the-meter solar PV systems \cite{Si2021PhotovoltaicPosition}.
+Many regions of the earth are now regularly imaged by geostationary satellites (for example, Himawari-8 for Japan and Australia), and this kind of data is becoming a promising source to monitor changes in clouds for behind-the-meter solar PV systems \cite{Si2021PhotovoltaicPosition}.
 Forecasting solar generation using such satellite images commonly involves a two step learning process \cite{Lin2022RecentMethods}.
-The first step focuses on forecasting cloud movement using past imagery; the second step involves using these cloud predictions together with other attributes (e.g., past power generation values, temperature) to forecast solar generation \cite{Bansal2022ALearning, Si2021PhotovoltaicPosition}.
-Much focus in this learning process is given to forecasting cloud movement, since this is the primary driver of solar variability \cite{Cheng2022Short-termInterest}.
-This has also been the main motivation of this work.
+In the first step, future cloud movement is forecast using past imagery; in the second step, the predicted cloud information is combined with other relevant attributes (e.g., past power generation values, temperature) to forecast solar generation \cite{Bansal2022ALearning, Si2021PhotovoltaicPosition}.
+Much focus in this learning process is given to accurately forecasting cloud movement, since this is the primary driver of short term solar variability \cite{Cheng2022Short-termInterest}.
+This has also been the main motivation for this work.

+Various methods, such as optical flow \cite{Fu2021SkyForecasting} or particle image velocimetry \cite{Cheng2022Short-termInterest}, have been used to forecast cloud movement in the past.
+However, such techniques generally assume that clouds move in a linear manner, and that cloud shape and thickness remain unchanged over time.
+Deep learning methods, however, can overcome these limitations since they are well suited to learning highly non-linear spatiotemporal relationships in sequential image data.
+Therefore, more recently deep learning methods have been adapted in the cloud forecasting literature.